2012 Florida State Seminoles football team: Orange Bowl: Northern Illinois

-Pregame Line: FSU −13.5

 Florida State went to a bowl game for the 31st straight season, which is the current longest streak in the nation and the third longest streak in college football history.
 By virtue of winning the ACC championship, Florida State received an automatic bid to a BCS Bowl.
 This marks the Seminoles first BCS bowl appearance since the 2006 Orange Bowl, a game they lost in overtime.
 Florida State has a 1–5 record in BCS games and a 3–5 record in the Orange Bowl.

 The Seminoles faced the Northern Illinois Huskies of the MAC.
 The Huskies received an automatic at-large bid because they finished ranked in the top 16 and ahead of an automatic qualifying conference champion, becoming the first non-automatic qualifying team to get a BCS bid with a loss.
 Florida State came into this game ranked thirteenth in the country, while Northern Illinois came into this game ranked sixteenth.
 Florida State was designated home team, while Northern Illinois was designated visiting team.

 Florida State won its first Orange Bowl in twelve years with a 31–10 win over the Huskies of Northern Illinois.
 Florida State never trailed in the game.
 The Seminoles scored in the first quarter with a 60-yard touchdown run from eventual MVP Lonnie Pryor to give them an early seven to zero lead.
 Northern Illinois responded later in the first quarter with a 25-yard field goal from Matthew Sims to cut the lead to four.
 Late in the second quarter, Florida State built up their lead with a 6-yard touchdown pass from EJ Manuel to Rashad Greene.
 Florida State led by eleven at the half.

 After halftime, Florida State made it a two possession game with a 25-yard field goal from Dustin Hopkins, making him the NCAA leader in field goals made with 88.
 The Huskies pulled to within one possession with an 11-yard touchdown pass from Jordan Lynch to Martel Moore.
 Going into the final quarter, the Seminoles held a seven-point lead.
 Florida State scored fourteen points in the fourth quarter courtesy of a 9-yard touchdown run from E.J.
 Manuel and a 37-yard touchdown run from Lonnie Pryor.

 E.J.
 Manuel led the team in passing with 291 yards and a touchdown as he became just the second quarterback in college football history to 4–0 in bowl games throughout a career; Lonnie Pryor led the team in rushing with 5 carries for 134 yards and two touchdowns; Kenny Shaw led the team in receiving with 6 receptions for 61 yards.
 Dustin Hopkins successfully completed one out of two field goals.
 The Seminoles totaled 534 yards of offense in the game, with 243 rushing yards and 291 passing yards, while holding the Huskies to 259 total yards of offense.
 This game brought Florida State's record in BCS games to 2–5.
 It brought their record in the Orange Bowl to 4–5.